royaltm/spectrusty-tutorial/step3.md

 If `audible_tape` is `true` the user should hear the tape sound when we `LOAD` or `SAVE`.
 If it's `false` only beeper sound can be heard.

+When the `audible_tape` option is `true`, the user should hear sound from the tape, should it be played or recorded to.
+Otherwise, beeper sound (EAR OUT) alone is being emitted.

-The only thing missing is the ability to allow the user to somehow control the TAPE.
-It could be implemented in the run loop with something like this:
+The only thing missing is the ability to allow the user to control the TAPE somehow.
+We can add something like this inside the run loop:

 ```rust
     while is_running() {